ircv3/ircv3-specifications/extensions/chghost-3.2.md

 * Previous versions of this specification did not include any examples, which made it unclear as to whether the de-facto `~` prefix should be included on CHGHOST messages.
 The new examples make clear that it should be included.
+* Previous versions of this specification did not specify that the `CHGHOST` command should be sent after both a valid NICK and a valid USER command have been received.
 * Previous versions of this specification used confusing descriptions and have since been rewritten to include a simpler description and example.
 * Previous versions of this specification did not specify whether or not the